 Use your flexibility

 When you are walking around with your smartphone you will always have one huge advantage: The flexibility.
 You always have it with you and can take almost every angle without a problem.
 The bigger your camera the more struggles you will have with this.
 Who takes his camera everywhere?
 Not many people.
 And there is one law in photography that fits perfectly here: The best camera is the one you have with you.
 When you see a good chance for a picture you can just take it and use different angles from different heights without any problem.
-You should take advantage of this.
+You should take advantage of this and be creative when taking pictures with your smartphone.

 Tips to make better pictures with a smartphone: Pro Mode